 2 cups boiling water

-stevia extract to taste
+stevia extract or monk fruit powder to sweeten to taste if desired

 1/4 tsp. vanilla extract